davidtheclark/jquery.cssAnimateAuto/README.md

 - type: `String`
 - default: `'height 0.3s'`
-- passed as: an isolated string or part of the Options object.
+- passed as: a string *or* part of the Options object.

 A value for [the CSS shorthand property `transition`](https://developer.mozilla.org/en-US/docs/Web/CSS/transition).

-The `transition-property` value can be `width` or `height`, and everything else should work just like in CSS.
+The `transition-property` value must be `width` or `height`, and all the other parameters should work just like in CSS.

-If you want to animate width, be warned that *width only works if the content has a fixed height, or a min-height and content that will not exceed that min-height as width expands.*
+Note this: If you want to animate width, be warned that *width only works if the content has a fixed height, or a min-height and content that will not exceed that min-height as width expands.*

 ```javascript
 // e.g.